sighupio/fury-kubernetes-monitoring/katalog/metrics-server/README.md

 Metrics Server is a cluster-wide aggregator of resource usage metrics for pods and nodes.
 These are the same metrics that you can access by using `kubectl top`.
-Metrics server collects metrics from the Summary API, exposed by Kubelet on each node.
+The metrics server collects metrics from the Summary API, exposed by Kubelet on each node.